Clock icon

 Restlessness and Pacing: Your cat may appear increasingly anxious, pacing around the house or frequently changing resting spots.
 Overgrooming is also common at this stage.
 This restlessness is a clear indication that labor is imminent.

-Temperature Drop: A significant decrease in body temperature is a key sign that labor is about to commence.
-You may wish to monitor your cat's body temperature if you know the signs to look for.
+Temperature Drop: A significant decrease in body temperature is a key sign that labor is about to start.
 A temperature drop of 1 degree Celsius usually suggests labor is about to start (usually to about 37.5°C/99.5°F or less).

 During active labor, the first kitten is typically born within 60 minutes and typically lasts anywhere from 6 to 24 hours.
-If a queen is in labor for more than 2 hours without delivering a kitten, it may require veterinary attention.
+If a queen is in labor for more than 2 hours without delivering a kitten, I recommend contacting your veterinarian.

-Once delivery begins, kittens are generally born every 30–60 minutes, but it's possible for them to be delivered more rapidly.
-In a survey involving pregnant cats, the majority of cases showed that the time between the delivery of the first and last kitten was less than 6 hours.
+Once delivery begins, you can expect kittens to be born every 30–60 minutes, but it's possible for them to be delivered more rapidly.
+The majority of the time between the delivery of the first and last kitten was less than 6 hours.

 1. Strong and frequent contractions: Visible contractions of the uterus are a clear sign that your cat is in active labor.
 These contractions are seen in the abdominal area and are generally strong and frequent.

-3. Appearance of the first kitten: The first kitten is usually born head first but hindend first is also normal for cats.
+3. Appearance of the first kitten: The first kitten is usually born head first, but hindend first is also normal for cats.
 Kittens are usually delivered in the amniotic sac that the mother cat will usually break.
-Following the kitten's birth, the mother will clean it and may also eat the placenta, which is a normal part of feline birth.
+Following the kitten's birth, the mother will clean it and may also eat the placenta, which would be normal.

 4. Vaginal discharge: A small amount of clear to bloody discharge is common during labor.
 However, excessive or foul-smelling discharge should be reported to your vet immediately.

-Supportive care for your cat is about to give birth
+Supportive care for your cat that is about to give birth

-Have supplies ready: Keep clean towels, scissors sterilized for cutting umbilical cords, and other essential supplies nearby.
-Also, ensure you have your vet's contact information on hand.
+Keep clean towels, clean scissors for cutting umbilical cords, and other essential supplies nearby.

-Encourage latching: After each kitten is born, make sure it finds its way to a nipple for its first feed.
-This helps stimulate breathing and is a crucial part of early kitten care.
+After each kitten is born, make sure it finds its way to a nipple for its first meal.
+This helps stimulate breathing for the kitten and milk let-down for the queen.

-Know when to contact your vet: If you notice any signs of difficulty giving birth, such as strong contractions without the birth of a kitten, contact your vet immediately.
-Look for any physical birth defects or abnormalities that might require immediate attention.
+If you notice any signs of difficulty giving birth, such as strong contractions without the birth of a kitten, you should contact your vet immediately.
+Additionally, look for any physical birth defects or abnormalities in the kittens that might require attention.